Post-traumatic stress disorder (PTSD)

 - whether the traumatic situation was repeated

-- how mentally strong someone is
+- how mentally strong the person is

-- what protecting influences there are
+- what protective influences there are

 - 50% of victims of war, rape and torture